Pre-order now at the discounted price of £45, saving yourself £10 off the standard price of £55.

 His Honour Judge Edward Hess

-His Honour Judge Edward Hess, sits at the Central Family Court and is the author of Pensions on Divorce.
+His Honour Judge Edward Hess sits at Portsmouth Combined Court and is the author of Pensions on Divorce.
 He is also a regular speaker on practical issues in family law practice.

 Peter Duckworth, a barrister at 29 Bedford Row, is the author of the long-standing key family law reference work, Matrimonial Property & Finance.
 He is also a well-respected speaker on family financial remedies.